Review at a Glance

 Gaggia Classic Pro - The Budget Alternative

-Gaggia Classic Pro Gaggia Classic Pro The Gaggia Classic Pro at $449 is the Silvia's eternal rival.
-I owned one for two years before upgrading.
-It uses the same 58mm commercial portafilter, has a similar single-boiler design, and frankly produces 85-90% of the Silvia's shot quality once dialed in.
+The Gaggia Classic Pro at $449 is the Silvia's eternal rival.
+It uses the same 58mm commercial portafilter and a similar single-boiler design.
 The build quality is a step down (aluminum vs brass boiler, lighter chassis), but for $450 less it's the smarter buy for most beginners.
-4.5/5 stars from 2,400 reviews.
+Check recent owner reviews to gauge how close its shot quality comes once dialed in.

 Pro: Half the price, same portafilter size, easy to mod Con: Aluminum boiler retains less heat, steam wand is less articulating